Mining in Sierra Leone: Overview

-In 2009 the government recorded exports of 400,480 carats (80,096 g) of diamonds, this included 143,620 carats (28,724 g) of industrial diamonds and 256,860 (51,372 g) of gem diamonds.
-This was and increase of 7.86 percent on the previous year which was a result of legislative changes, in the form of a new mining law, to enable fees and royalties to be collected more effectively and an increase in the amount of diamond mining.
-Diamond exports were worth US$ 78,373,900 in 2009 accounting for 59 percent of the country's exports.
+In 2009 the government recorded exports of 400,480 carats (80,096 g) of diamonds; this included 143,620 carats (28,724 g) of industrial diamonds and 256,860 (51,372 g) of gem diamonds.
+This was an increase of 7.86 percent on the previous year which was a result of legislative changes, in the form of a new mining law, to enable fees and royalties to be collected more effectively and an increase in the amount of diamond mining.
+Diamond exports were worth US$78,373,900 in 2009, accounting for 59 percent of the country's exports.
 The drop in the value of diamonds on the world market meant that the value of diamond exports decreased by 20.68 percent in 2009 compared to 2008.

-The largest diamond found in Sierra Leone, and the third largest diamond in the world, was a 969.8 carat (194 g) rough diamond.
+The largest diamond found in Sierra Leone, and the third largest diamond in the world, was a 969.8-carat (194 g) rough diamond.
 It was found in 1972 and named the An-al of Sierra Leone.

 Sierra Leone should have been one of the world’s richest countries, being blessed with resources, including gold and diamonds.
 However, it remains one of the world’s poorest countries, ranking 203 out of 206 countries by World Development Report.
-Wealth that diamonds should have brought is not evident, and Sierra Leone is still emerging from scars from the recent brutal Sierra Leone Civil War, which was fuelled by illicit diamond trading.
 Revenue from mining in Sierra Leone has not been redistributed to benefit the larger population.
 The mining industry contributed 4.5% towards its gross domestic product (GDP) in 2007.
 Economic development is low due to poor management of resources and unrealized potential revenue.